possatti/pokemonsay/README.md

 It may be necessary to logout and login back again to have `pokemonsay` in you `$PATH`.
 This is specially true if you have never had a `~/bin/` folder before.
 Your operating system will have it added to you `$PATH` automatically after the `~/bin/` folder is created...
 I hope.

+### OS X

 If you're using OS X, you additionally need to install `shuf` on your system:

 ```bash
 $ brew install coreutils
 $ ln -s /usr/local/bin/gshuf /usr/local/bin/shuf
 ```

+### Docker

+There's an interesting fork by @xaviervia that allows you to run pokemonsay on Docker.
+Checkout [xaviervia/docker-pokemonsay](https://github.com/xaviervia/docker-pokemonsay)

 ## Usage